Back to School Sale: $100 OFF Sitewide Shop now

 If you are looking for a safer yet more efficient method for getting rid of unwanted hair from your body, IPL might be the best option for you.

 IPL, or Intense Pulsed Light, uses different lengths of light to target the multiple layers of skin and damage hair follicles, delaying the re-growth for several weeks.
 An IPL device is also great for treating certain skin issues such as hyperpigmentation and minor acne.
-Being nearly painless and safe, you can use an IPL device at home without the need for any professional guidance.
+Being nearly painless and safe, you can use an IPL device at home without needing professional guidance.

 Ulike provides one of the best IPL devices in the market.
 Equipped with its Sapphire ice-cooling technology, the device gives you an effective yet quick treatment of almost 12 minutes.
 Unlike other IPL devices, the UV filters of the Ulike guarantee that the whole process is safe for your skin while it kills 90% of your hair follicles to ensure long-term results.